 Q3: Are adjustable goalie helmets better?

-A3: Adjustable helmets provide a better fit and improved comfort, contributing to safety.
+A3: Adjustable helmets provide a better fit and greater comfort, enhancing safety.

 Q4: What cage material is best?